TULiberalArts/American-Studies/pages/faculty.md

 ---
+# global predefined variables
+layout: tla_faculty
+permalink: /faculty/
+published: true
+# meta-data variables
 title: Faculty
-permalink: /faculty/
-layout: tla_faculty
-sidebar: false
-keywords: 'education'
 description: >-
   "Our faculty come from a range of departments — from English to History — to provide you with a well-rounded, interdisciplinary education."
-published: true
+  keywords: 'education'
+# custom variables
+sidebar: false
 ---
 Our faculty come from a range of departments — from English to History — to provide you with a well-rounded, interdisciplinary education.